Support Worthy Causes

 Probabte records are public.
 Everyone will know what you gave away and to whom.
 This is a boon for fortune hunters.

 Do you have an estate plan?
 If so, you have probably already been through the process of listing assets and naming beneficiaries.
 Basic estate plans usually only focus on leaving an immediate inheritance to beneficiaries.
 Do you have a desire to do more with your estate plan?
-You can, with the help of a legacy plan.
-If you wish to provide your loved ones with long-term financial support and a personal legacy or to leave funds for your favorite charity, you may need a legacy plan.
+You can.
+Contact us to craft a legacy which provides beneficiaries responsible long-term financial support and helps your community in away that is unique to you.

 With a simple will or living trust, following the payment of taxes and expenses the inheritances are typically handed out as a lump sum.
 In legacy planning you can set up special arrangements, e.g. asset protection trusts, tailored to each beneficiary.
 Via estate planning, if you have a loved one who may mismanage a lump sum inheritance, have divorce concerns or threats from creditors, then you can ensure the have a steady source of income, and their children are provided for.